HumanSignal/label-studio/docs/source/guide/tasks.md

 ---
 title: Get data into Label Studio
+short: Get data in
 type: guide
 order: 300
-meta_title: Import Data
+meta_title: Import Data into Label Studio
-meta_description: Label Studio Documentation for importing and uploading data labeling tasks for machine learning or data science projects.
+meta_description: Import and upload data labeling tasks from audio, HTML, image, CSV, text, and time series datasets using common file formats or the Label Studio JSON format to label and annotate that data for your machine learning and data science projects.
 ---

 Get data into Label Studio by importing files, referencing URLs, or syncing with cloud or database storage.